APSU - Marks Building, Clarksville, TN 37040

 How many college credits can I earn?

 All juniors are required to take one three-hour college course Fall semester and two, three-hour courses Spring Semester.
-Seniors will take three, three-hour courses Fall semester and four, three-hour courses Spring semester.
-A student who completes both his/her junior and senior years at the Middle College will graduate with a minimum of 30 hours of college credit.
+Seniors will take three, three-hour courses each semester.
+A student who completes both his/her junior and senior years at the Middle College will graduate with a minimum of 27 hours of college credit.

 May I take more than the required number of college courses?